Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 464:
 - By CraZyboy6484.
 - References a frame of Aku, the main antagonist in the animated series 'Samurai Jack'.

+cube 465:
+- By cyanflower.
+- Redesigned into a dumpling bowl.

 cube 466:
 - By Drian114.